PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Tom Thumb had been back home for several nights.
 As usual her thoughts were occupied, replaying the past troubling days: the terrifying giant, coming to terms with their parents leaving them to die in the forest and finding out she was not the same as her brothers.

-She had always known she was not the same, despite her father’s intimidating insistence that he only had sons.
+She had always known she was not the same, despite her father’s intimidating insistence: he only had sons.

 The words of the motherly giant echoed in her thoughts: “Make no mistake you beautiful young thing: you are a girl.”
 Once again, Tom felt surprise and shock.
 For as many times as she believed she had come to terms with this, it would return to unsettle her.

-She was not actually looking at the sky, but now she did her thoughtscape vanished.
+She was not actually looking at the sky, but now she did, her thoughtscape vanished.
 It would be getting dark soon.
-The grass stalk in her mouth (she had almost forgotten about it) chewed to destruction.
+The grass stalk in her mouth, almost forgotten about, chewed to destruction.

 Lifting her head to see what remained of the apple core.
 The remaining giant apple sat looking a little sorry for itself.
 It was thinner now, and mushy.
 She and her brothers had dragged this giant apple from the giant's garden a few days ago.

-Safe at home, Tom began to reflect on these strange events; back to the moment they decided to take the apple.
+Safe at home, Tom began to reflect on these strange events, back to the moment they decided to take the apple.
 “I had to persuade everyone.”
 Tom remembered.
 More than ever, she was clear that her actions back then had saved them from starvation today.
-The sense of relief was mixed with a fear for what could have been.
+The sense of relief was mixed with fear for what could have been.
 And yet amongst it all was a small, glimmering sense of pride.

 A second look at the apple, she decided it would last two more days.
 But the heavenly comfort of having enough food came with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.
 Probing her mind, breaking open blocks to the thoughts she preferred not to think: “Oh yes,” she murmured; the apple would inevitably be eaten.